Ratio Covers of Convex Sets and Optimal Mixture Density Estimation: Model aggregation

 \section{Model aggregation}

-In this section, we provide a complete analysis of model aggregation over $M$ individual densities, where no assumptions are made on the individual densities.
-Despite its general novelty, this result is technically less involved and can be seen as a preliminary building block for a more complicated case involving the convex hull of arbitrary densities.
-In particular, even at the geometry level, we might not need to use the Birg\'{e}-Le Cam tournaments, but rather exploit simple properties of the MLE in this case.
+In this section, we provide a complete analysis of model aggregation over $\M$ individual densities, where no assumptions are made on the individual densities.
+Despite its novelty, this result is technically less involved than the mixture case and can be seen as a preliminary building block introducing ideas that will also appear in this more complex setting.
+In particular, even at the preliminary stage, we do not need to use the Birg\'{e}-Le Cam tournaments, but rather exploit simple properties of the MLE in this case.

-\begin{theorem} Let $X_{1}, \ldots, X_n$ be an i.i.d.\ sample from some unknown density $p^\star$ that belongs to a known class of arbitrary densities $\mathcal{P} = \{p_1, \ldots, p_M\}$ defined on the space $\X$ with respect to the measure $\mu$.
+\begin{theorem} Let $X_{1}, \ldots, X_n$ be an i.i.d.\ sample from some unknown density $p^\star$ that belongs to a known class of arbitrary densities $\mathcal{P} = \{p_1, \ldots, p_\M\}$ defined on the space $\X$ with respect to the measure $\mu$.
 There is a density estimator $\widehat{p}$ such that, with probability at least $1 - \delta$,

-This bound is optimal in the sense that there are $M$ distributions such that no estimator can perform better up to multiplicative constant factors as shown in \cite{mourtada2025estimation, van2025nearly}. \end{theorem} For the sake of presentation we assume that we are given a sample of size $2n$.
+This bound is optimal, in the sense that there are $\M$ distributions such that no estimator can perform better up to universal constant factors, as shown in \cite[Lemma~1]{mourtada2025estimation} and~\cite[Theorem~11]{van2025nearly}. \end{theorem} For the sake of presentation we assume that we are given a sample of size $2n$.
 In general, provided that the sample size is at least $2$ we can split the sample into two equally sized independent parts, while dropping at most one element of the original sample.
 This will only lead to a larger absolute constant in the final statement.
-We describe the estimator $\widehat{p}$ as follows: \begin{framed} \begin{itemize} \item Use the first $n$ observations to construct a data-dependent set of almost empirical risk minimizers
+We describe the estimator $\widehat{p}$ as follows: \begin{framed} \begin{itemize} \item Use the first $n$ observations (defining $\wh L$) to construct a data-dependent set of almost empirical risk minimizers

 \item Construct a (random) density class